-Tap inside a text box to edit it and you'll see a toolbar appear with several buttons on it.
-The "Format" button allows you to change the font, size, and color of an annotation (save them as the default settings for any new text boxes if you like).
+Tap inside the text box to edit it, and you'll notice a toolbar appear with several buttons on it.
+The "Format" button allows you to change the font, size, and color of the current annotation (save them as the default settings for any new text boxes if you like).
 The "Delete" button removes the current text box, and the "Done" button completes the edit.
-You can also tap anywhere on the page outside of the text box to finish editing and dismiss the keyboard.
+You can also tap anywhere on the page outside of the text box to finish editing and dismiss the virtual keyboard.